LISTEN TO THIS ARTICLE:

 Surviving the Fertility Journey

 We don’t choose to be infertile any more than we choose to have a mental health condition.
 Neither diagnosis defines who you are or whether you will be a loving parent.
 To be better prepared for the uncertainties and stress of infertility, seek help and support early in your journey.
 Support can come from friends, family, mental health professionals, doctors, and support groups.
-Learning how to communicate your needs, put words to what you are feeling will empower you as you soldier on in your journey.
+Learning how to communicate your needs will empower you as you soldier on in your journey.
 By doing so, you can also help end the silence and stigma surrounding both infertility and mental illness.